(This is a guest post by Garrett Moon, Founder of TodayMade.

 Again, this is all about context.
 You can’t assume that your customers think about your product as a business.
 They don’t.
 For them, it is nothing more than a solution to a felt need.
 Your customers are totally self-focused on their own needs.
 It is why they will ultimately buy your product, and that is exactly what you’re looking for.

 Our goal needs to be a true understanding of how our product solves our customer’s problems.
 When we understand why they need it, we will quickly realize what they need.

 Interviewing Tip #4: Awkward Silence Works

-Another thing that we can easily do is to ask our question over and over again in many different ways.
+Another thing that we can easily do is to ask our questions over and over again in many different ways.
 This comes out with connecting phrases like “what I mean by that is” or “to put it another way.”
-The words that come after these phrases are usually counter-productive and totally unnecessary.
-What we really need to do, is let the silence sit.
+The words that come after these phrases are usually counter-productive and unnecessary.
+What we need to do, is let the silence sit.

 It may be uncomfortable to watch your subjects squirm, but the results will be worth it.
-They dislike the silence just as much as you do, and like you, they will be anxious to fill the silence.
+They dislike the silence just as much as you do, and like you, they will be anxious to fill it.
 If you let it hang, you will likely turn that awkward silence it into a string of useful feedback.
-Let them take their turn, and soak up the feedback.
+Let them take their turn and soak up the feedback.

 Interviewing Tip #5: Run An Interview, Not A Conversation

 We must remember our strategic objectives.
-We are there to gather information, feedback, and to understand what problems we can solve and why we need to do so.
-There is no reason to make a friend, or even a sale.
-We simply need to guide the conversation in a way that we gather useful, actionable, information that will make whatever it is that we are building better.
+We are there to gather information, and feedback, and to understand what problems we can solve and why we need to do so.
+There is no reason to make a friend or even a sale.
+We need to guide the conversation so that we gather useful, actionable information that will make whatever it is that we are building better.